 “Is it related to climate change?
 Is some of the intensity and the magnitude of this related to Climate change?
 I think most scientists believe it is,” Sanders said.
 “The right question to be asking is ‘what does this mean for the future?’”

-, Cuomo spoke with Trump administration official Kellyanne Conway and asked whether President Donald Trump's administration would be open to a conversation about the role climate change could have played in the storm.
+On Wednesday night, Cuomo spoke with Trump administration official Kellyanne Conway and asked whether President Donald Trump’s administration would be open to a conversation about the role climate change could have played in the storm.

 “Chris, we’re trying to help the people whose lives are literally underwater, and you want to have a conversation about climate change?”
 Conway responded.

-, the Trump administration disbanded a federal advisory committee on climate change, which was tasked with making recommendations to government agencies based on findings from a climate report.
+Earlier this month, the Trump administration disbanded a federal advisory committee on climate change, which was tasked with making recommendations to government agencies based on findings from a climate report.